What is ADHD?

 Signs and symptoms of hyperactivity and impulsivity include:

 Showing these signs and symptoms doesn’t necessarily mean you or your child has ADHD.
-Dr. Messina provides you with an accurate diagnosis after a thorough evaluation.
+The providers at Dr. Messina & Associates provide you with an accurate diagnosis after a thorough evaluation.

-If you or your child has ADHD, Dr. Messina develops a personalized treatment plan tailored to your specific needs.
+If you or your child has ADHD, the providers develop a personalized treatment plan tailored to your specific needs.
 Depending on the situation, ADHD treatment may include:

-Dr. Messina doesn’t prescribe medication, but he’s happy to communicate with your psychiatrist or family doctor to ensure you or your child receives the most appropriate treatment.
+Our psychiatrists may prescribe medication, through medication management to ensure you or your child receives the most appropriate treatment.

-If you have a school-aged child with ADHD, Dr. Messina may also encourage you to seek out special education services to help your child succeed.
+If you have a school-aged child with ADHD, the providers at Dr. Messina & Associates may also encourage you to seek out special education services to help your child succeed.

-To find out if you or your child has ADHD, call the office of Dr. Michael Messina or book an appointment online today.
+To find out if you or your child has ADHD, call the office of Dr. Messina & Associates or book an appointment online today.